PGM-Lab/InferPy/docs/notes/guidemodels.rst

    :lines: 6-13

-Note that any variable in a model must be initialized with a name (this is not required when defining random variables outside the probmodel scope).
+Note that any variable in a model can be initialized with a name.
+If not provided, names generated automatically will be used.
+However, it is highly convenient to explicitly specify the name of a random variable because in this way it will be able to be referenced in some inference stages.

 The model must be **instantiated** before it can be used.
 This is done by simple